Bill Text: VA HB2087 | 2025 | Regular Session | Comm Sub

 B. The Commission shall require each Phase I and Phase II Utility to maintain an accurate and full accounting of all expenses related to electrical distribution infrastructure as it relates to this section.

-2. Rate designs and programs that encourage transportation electrification, support the efficient operation of the electric grid, facilitate fuel cost savings, and support various categories of vehicles and charging use cases, including public level 2 and direct-current fast-charging, workplace charging, residential charging for single-family and multifamily dwellings, fleet and depot charging, non-road industrial areas including ports, and charging for medium-duty and heavy-duty vehicles; and
+2. Rate designs and programs that encourage transportation electrification and electric vehicle charging; benefit rural communities and historically economically disadvantaged areas; support the off-peak utilization of the electric grid; facilitate fuel cost savings; and support various categories of vehicles and charging use cases, including public level 2 and direct-current fast-charging, workplace charging, residential charging for single-family and multifamily dwellings, fleet and depot charging, vehicle-to-grid battery discharge designed to improve grid conditions including by alleviating peak demand, non-road industrial areas including ports, and charging for light-duty, medium-duty, and heavy-duty vehicles;

 2. That § 56-585.1:13 of the Code of Virginia is repealed effective December 1, 2027.